Jahnavi-1704/DailyRead/README.md

 # DailyRead
 A web application to stay on top of your favourite news!

-### Demo Video

-### 1. Features:
+### Description
-- Users can casually browse through updated world news on a given topic
+- Browse through updated world news on a given topic
-- Users can use multiple filters to enhance their search results
+- Use multiple filters to enhance search results
-- Upon login with Google, users can subscribe to interested articles for later viewing
+- Subscribe to interested articles by logging in with Google Auth
-- Users can view their saved searches
+- View saved searches

 ### 2. Tech Stack:
 - NodeJS